Dianawats/ride-my-way/README.md

 is a carpooling application that provides derivers with the ability to create ride offers and passengers to join available ride offers.

-Project features
+Project features:

 Get all ride offers
 Get a specific ride offer
 Create a ride offer
 Make a request to join a ride.

-Technologies used to develop this app
+Technologies used to develop this app:

 Python Language
 Flask framework